Ukraine conflict: Can India balance ties between Russia and the West? | DW | 01.03.2022

 "There are understandable reasons for India's subtle pro-Russia position.
 An aggressive Russia is a problem for the US and the West, not for India.
 NATO's expansion is Russia's problem, not India's.
 India's problem is China," foreign policy and international relations expert Happymon Jacob told DW.

-India and Russia have deep historical ties that go back to the early decades of the Cold War, when New Delhi leant towards the Soviet Union while Pakistan was in the Western camp.
+India and Russia have deep historical ties that go back to the early decades of the Cold War, when New Delhi leaned towards the Soviet Union while Pakistan was in the Western camp.

 Russia is still by far India's largest supplier of military gear, parts and technology.
 According to the Business Standard, between 2016 and 2020, almost 50% of its defense purchases were from Russia.